Menu

 Directions

 1. Once the small bubbles develop, your batter is now ready to cook.
-Remove any water that has separated and set aside to add back if needed for desired consistency.
-Do not add pure water, as you will dilute the fermentation.
-(Don’t want to cook injera right away?
-Check out our Tips & Tricks for how to store it in the meantime).
+Pour off any top water, that has separated, into a bowl and set aside to add back if needed for desired consistency.
+You do not want to add pure water at this stage as it will dilute the fermentation.

 3. For the first injera, use less batter to check the bubble formation (aka “eyes”) – about 500ml-600ml of the batter is equal to 1 large 16” injera.